One of the most important factors that a website owner should consider when applying for web hosting is web hosting performance. Especially Uptime.

-A recent study found that downtime cost businesses up to $3.5 billion per year and reduced their ROI by up to 30%.
+A recent study found that downtime costs businesses up to $3.5 billion per year and reduces their ROI by up to 30%.

 If a website is down, visitors will likely find other alternatives to use while they wait for it to come back online.